aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/pivot-tables-in-griddesktop/render-pivottable-in-griddesktop/_index.md

 ---

 ## **Possible Usage Scenarios**
-If your Excel file has a Pivot Table, GridDesktop will be able to load and render the Pivot Table fine.
-Besides, you will be able to interact the Pivot Table in GUI and manipulate it.
+If your Excel file has a Pivot Table, GridDesktop will be able to load and render the Pivot Table correctly.
+Besides, you will be able to interact **with** the Pivot Table in GUI and manipulate it.

 ## **Render PivotTable in GridDesktop**
 The following sample code imports the [Sample Excel File containing the Pivot Table](48496686.xlsx).
 The screenshot shows the result of the execution of this sample code for a reference.